A lot or a little?

 Is it any good?

 Like with any tool that has a social media component, there are some features that parents need to be aware of.
-The app collects and shares location data unless turned off in the settings, so kids sharing images will also be sharing their location.
+The good news is that without public comments, likes, or follower counts some of the pressures and toxicity of other social media is taken out of the equation.
+However, the app collects and shares location data unless turned off in the settings, so kids sharing images will also be sharing their location.
 While images, captions, likes, and followers are public information, direct messaging adds a private component, allowing kids to talk with other members without oversight.
 In terms of images, during the time of review there was a sprinkle of provocative images, like women in bathing suits or skimpy outfits, some provacative poses.
 Specific searches also surface images of marijuana and alcohol, and while users can report inappropriate material for removal, it's unlikely pictures that might strike parents as inappropriate would be removed since the app is really designed for adults.
 Despite its drawbacks, VSCO is a solid editing tool for teens.
 Users will find that even the features in the free version are enough to create unique images.
 With some conversations about messaging and parental oversight, teens who are into photography and art will likely enjoy VSCO and find inspiration in the work posted by the community.

 Talk to your kids about ...